WWE Superstar Shake-Up: AJ Styles To ‘RAW’ And Other Trades That Should Happen [Opinion]

 — Kene Umelo (@snoopyrockboy) April 5, 2017

 Just think about it — four Bullet Club members reunited in a powerful babyface faction, via WWE’s Superstar Shake-Up.
 Of course, that would require Styles, Gallows, and Anderson to all become good guys, and at this point in the game, it’s a very plausible scenario.
 AJ has always been massively over with audiences despite his villainous status, while Gallows and Anderson aren’t far behind as favorites among “smart” audiences.
-But in order for all this to happen, we need to have AJ Styles on RAW, and RAW GM Kurt Angle will need to send someone to the blue brand so they can get Styles in return.
+But for all this to happen, we need to have AJ Styles on RAW, and RAW GM Kurt Angle will need to send someone to the blue brand so they can get Styles in return.
 Who could it be?

 SmackDown Live needs trades to bolster its tag division